FarhanFansuri/FarhanFansuri/README.md

 ### Hi there 👋, my name is Farhan Fansuri
-### A passionate AI and Software developer from Indonesia
+### A passionate Cybersecurity, Linux, and Software developer from Indonesia
 #### I am a student at UPN "Veteran" Yogyakarta
 I am able to handle multiple tasks on a daily basis.
 I am a dependable person who is great at time management.
 I am always energetic and eager to learn new skills

-- 🌱 I’m currently learning Nestjs and Golang
+- 🌱 I’m currently learning Node js and Golang
 - ⚡ Fun fact: I love learning languages.
 I can speak indonesian and english fluently and i have been learning japanese for months
 - https://farhanfansuri.netlify.app/
 <h3 align="left">Connect with me:</h3>